Oscar-Laurent/ToF-SIMS_Article/README.md

 2. Running the respective scripts for preprocessing (data_processing.R) and analysis (e.g., peaks_decomposition.py).
 3. Generating figures using the figures_generation.py script.

+## License & Citation
+This repository is made available under the [MIT Licence](LICENCE.md).
+If you use these data in your research, please cite the article as follows:
+> "Laurent, Oscar F., et al. "High-Entropy Alloys: Assessing Atomic-Scale Mixing and Surface Passivation with Time-of-Flight Secondary Ion Mass Spectrometry."
+Analytical Chemistry (2024)."

 ## Contact
 For any questions or collaborations, please feel free to reach out to the authors: